Moe-Salim91156/42_Repo/README.md

 An algorithmic project to sort data using two stacks with minimal operations, demonstrating my understanding of algorithm efficiency and complexity.

 ### **philosophers**
-A simulation of the dining philosophers problem, focusing on multi-threading, synchronization, and avoiding deadlocks.
+Currently working on this project which is kinda the same as the dining philosophers problem.
 ## Skills Demonstrated
-- Proficiency in C programming
+- Proficiency in C programming.
-- Memory management and debugging
+- Debugging and Root cause analysis.
-- Multi-threading and synchronization
+- Memory management.
-- Adherence to the 42 norminette coding standard
+- Adherence to the 42 norminette coding standards.
-- Low-level programming and algorithm design
+- Low-level programming and algorithm design.

 ## How to Use
 Clone the repository: